 You'll need a MAT B1 form in order to claim for maternity pay and benefits, whether you're unemployed, self employed, full time or part time.
-The form enables you to claim for Statutory Maternity Pay (SMP) from your employer.
-If you are self employed, or you don'y work, you will also need this certificate to claim for your 39 week Maternity Allowance from the government.
+The form allows you to claim for Statutory Maternity Pay (SMP) from your employer.
+If you are self employed, or you don't work, you will also need this certificate to claim for your 39 week Maternity Allowance from the government.

 In order to be eligible for Maternity Allowance, according to Gov UK, you will need to: